 The wheel turned, and we turned with it.
 But things have changed…

 A Position of Power in Auto Financing

-This dance mimics the melodrama of the auto lending scene, the tug-of-war between buyer and seller to hold the upper hand in the notoriously gut-wrenching experience that is car buying.
+This dance mimics the current melodrama of the auto lending scene, the tug-of-war between buyer and seller to hold the upper hand in the notoriously gut-wrenching experience that is car buying.
 Consumers are fueled by access to information and are poking at power.
 And, if Game of Thrones has taught us anything it’s that opportunity awakens when the proverbial wheel starts to falter.

 The Future of Auto Finance

-- Aggregators are playing both sides of the coin, leaning on price for the benefit of the
+- Aggregators are playing both sides of the coin, leaning on a price for the benefit of the

 - Online upstarts are popping up on every digital corner, serving customers who prefer to

 - Brands are inching their way into the game to test the direct to consumer waters.